Check out our article with information on how to optimize your new grad LinkedIn profile.

 How to optimize your new grad LinkedIn profile

-Add a little bio about yourself in your headline:
+Add a little bio about yourself in your headline that includes the following:

 - What you are studying or what you just studied

-- The types of roles you are looking for
+- The types of roles you are targeting

 - What your passions are

-Finishing my B.S. in Computer Science in May 2019 at the University of X, looking for software engineering positions to combine my interest in machine learning with my love of making a difference.
+Finishing my B.S. in Computer Science in May 2021 at the University of X, looking for software engineering positions to combine my interest in machine learning with my love of making a difference for marginalized communities.

-Update your location to the city that you are looking for jobs in so recruiters know where you want to be and can accurately search for you if they are sourcing new grad candidates for a particular region.
-Even if you are finishing your degree in a different city, this will help them understand your goals.
+Make sure you update your location to the city that you are looking for jobs in (even if that is not where you are yet) so recruiters can accurately search for you if they are sourcing new grad candidates for a particular region.
 If you’re not sure where you want to be or are open, list your current location.

-In the About section, you can add more info about yourself, your experience, and your goals as well as links to your portfolio, GitHub, Medium page, or blog.
+In the About section of your profile, you can add more info about yourself, your experience, and your goals.
+In addition, include links to your portfolio, GitHub, Medium page, or blog.
 This is a good example from one of our fellows’ LinkedIn profile.

-The next step is ensuring that your experiences are highlighted.
-Start by adding your internship experiences.
+The next step in optimizing your LinkedIn is ensuring that your experiences are highlighted.
+As a new grad, your internship experiences are probably the most recent and relevant.
 Be sure to link to the actual company, in case potential employers want to do more research, and include the dates that you worked there.

 Just like your resume, you want to use strong, action-oriented language and quantify as much as you can to showcase the impact of the work you did.
 You can take the copy that you have in your resume, but since you don’t have the same space constraints, we recommend elaborating more on LinkedIn.
 Almost all job applications now ask for your LinkedIn profile, so most employers will use the profile to get more background on what you did in your internships.

 You might not have many (or any) internships to add to your experience section on LinkedIn, but that doesn’t mean you should leave it blank.
-You can add anything that relates to your professional aspirations to this section, which includes student group organizations, on- or off-campus jobs, schoolwork, volunteer work, and personal projects.
+You can add anything that relates to your professional aspirations to this section, including student groups/organizations, on- or off-campus jobs, schoolwork, volunteer work, and personal projects.
 Just like you would for your internships, explain what you did and how you impacted the student group, event, or project.

 Skills, endorsements, and recommendations